|Home | Parent||← Go →||Prior | Next|

 If BookMacster quits or force-quits a browser, it will automatically re-launch the browser for you after it is done.
 Most browsers nowadays have a preference setting to restore your previous windows and tabs, loading all of the web pages currently being displayed.
 Thus, with such a preference setting enabled, the Quit option is a good choice if your Agent is scheduled to run when you are not normally at your computer.
 When you return, the job will have run and your browser will be displaying the same web pages as it was before the job started.

-In order to not slow down your Mac and your internet connection with frivolous processing, Smarky, Synkmark, BookMacster and Online File Syncing Services such as Dropbox are designed to coalesce changes and sync lazily.
+In order to not slow down your Mac and your internet connection with frivolous processing, Smarky, Synkmark, BookMacster and Online File Syncing Services are designed to coalesce changes and sync lazily.
 Changes from one Client to another on a local Mac may take up 9 minutes, and changes to Clients on another Mac may take up to 12 minutes to appear.
 (Usually, those times are only 5 and 8 minutes, but there is an additional wait immediately after the app has synced, which you come into play if you make some changes, the app syncs, and then you make more changes.)

 Most Agents are implemented by one or more launchd agents, a facility provided by Mac OS X. Their launchd agent files are in the directory